grassrootseconomics/docs.grassecon.org/docs/edu/training.md

-### Community Currencies: Lecture and Discussion 30 Minutes
+### Community Asset Vouchers: Lecture and Discussion 30 Minutes

 Make sure everyone has a pen and paper to take notes.